faddalibrahim/verse-capture/README.md

    ```

 3. Set up environment variables

    - Create a `.env` file in the root of both frontend and backend directories.
-   - Add your API keys and other environment variables
+   - Add your API keys and other environment variables (check `.env.example` files)

+4. Setup the database

+   - Create a PostgreSQL database (verse_capture or whatever you wish)
+   - Populate the database with bible data

+   Bible data soured from [Bible Translations](https://github.com/jadenzaleski/BibleTranslations)

-4. Run the development server for both frontend and backend
+5. Run the development server for both frontend and backend

    ```bash
    npm run dev